egad13/FRjs/.jsdoc/tutorials/breedselect.md

-The {@link module:fr/forms fr/forms} module provides you with several extensions to the `<select>` tag/`HTMLSelectElement` class which let you place self-populating dropdowns in your HTML markup, or easily create them in Javascript.
+The {@link module:fr/forms fr/forms} module creates several extensions to the `<select>` tag/`HTMLSelectElement` class which let you place self-populating dropdowns in your HTML markup, or easily create them in Javascript.

 For basic setup of the module, see {@tutorial fr-forms}.